Experts and retailers caution against it, but the mayor of Amsterdam, Femke Halsema, is determined to ban the sale of cannabis to tourists.

 Hope being the operative word, because there’s little to substantiate her expectation.

-On the contrary, two studies suggest hundreds of thousands of weed-smoking tourists will continue to flock to Amsterdam and buy the drug off the street.
+On the contrary, two studies suggest hundreds of thousands of weed-smoking tourists will continue to come to Amsterdam, and buy the drug off the street.

-The first, conducted by the city itself in 2019, found that half the foreign visitors of the Red Light District would still come to Amsterdam if it restricted the sale of cannabis to residents.
-40 percent were confident they would be able to buy weed somewhere else.
+The first, conducted by the city itself in 2019, found that half the foreign visitors of the Red Light District would still come even if they were banned from coffeeshops.
+40 percent said they could surely buy weed elsewhere.

-The Amsterdam associations of cannabis retailers funded a citywide study last year, which arrived at similar figures: 17 percent of tourists said they would buy cannabis from a drug dealer, 11 percent said they would buy it elsewhere (probably online), and 13 percent would ask a Dutch friend to buy weed in a coffeeshop for them.
+The Amsterdam associations of cannabis retailers funded a citywide study last year, which produced similar figures: 17 percent of tourists said they would buy cannabis from a drug dealer instead, 11 percent said they would buy it elsewhere (probably online), and 13 percent would ask a Dutch friend to buy weed in a coffeeshop for them.